 If you’d like to mute the sound from your paired iPhone, do the following:

-- Open the Apple Watch app → My Watch → Sounds & Haptics, and then enable the Mute switch.
+- Open the Apple Watch app → My Watch → Sounds & Haptics, and then enable the Silent Mode switch.

 It’s also possible to mute a new alert and/or notification sound by placing your palm on the display of the Apple Watch for three seconds.
 After enough time has elapsed, you’ll feel a tap to confirm that mute is enabled.
-In order to use this feature, you need to ensure that Cover to Mute is enabled in the Apple Watch app on iPhone.
-To find Cover to Mute settings, do this:
+In order to use this feature, you need to ensure that Cover to Mute is enabled in either the Apple Watch app on iPhone or Settings on your Watch.

-- Open the Apple Watch app → My Watch → Sounds & Haptics, and then enable Cover to Mute.
+- On iPhone, open the Apple Watch app → My Watch → Sounds & Haptics, and then enable Cover to Mute.

 It’s probably a good idea to become familiar with the sound and mute settings on the Apple Watch as soon as possible.
 The last thing you want is a loud ringer or alert going on at an most inopportune time.
 What do you think?